gscoppino/ProjectTime/README.md

 ### Acceptance Testing

+* Pass `-d` to write Robot output files to a directory of your choice.
-Use `-v` to pass variables to Robot.
+* Pass `-v` to pass variables to Robot.
   * `-v BROWSER:<browser>` will change the browser Robot uses to test the application.
 Examples of valid browsers are:
       - `firefox`
       - `headlessfirefox`